-Four-Color Magazine Ad
+Four-Color Movie Ad

 Tantamount Studios, one of the largest film production companies in Hollywood, is developing a new movie called "Forefathers."
-You have been hired to develop ads that will be used to announce the movie in several different trade magazines.
+You have been hired to develop advertisements that will be used to announce the movie in several different trade magazines.

 This project incorporates the following skills:

-- Creating a background image that can accommodate multiple trim sizes in a single file - □ Incorporating vector graphics as rasterized layers and smart objects - Compositing multiple photographs and scans, using various techniques to silhouette the focal object in each image - □ Scaling and aligning different objects in relation to the page and to each other - Managing individual layout elements using layers and layer groups - Working with multi-layer and flattened files - □ Saving multiple versions to meet different file requirements
+- ☐ Creating a background image that can accommodate multiple trim sizes in a single file - ☐ Incorporating vector graphics as rasterized layers and Smart Objects - ☐ Compositing multiple photographs and scans, using various techniques to silhouette the focal object in each image - ☐ Scaling and aligning different objects in relation to the page and to each other - ☐ Managing individual layout elements using layers and layer groups - ☐ Working with multi-layer and flattened files - ☐ Saving multiple versions of a file to meet different output requirements client comments